Bareflank/MicroV/README.md

   and deprivilege while leveraging the scheduling benefits of hypervisor designs like KVM and VirtualBox.
 Specifically MicroV doesn't include its own scheduler , relying on the root VM's operating system to schedule each VM along with the rest of the critical tasks it must perform.
-Not only does this reduce the over complexity and size of MicroV, but it allows MicroV to leverage the advanced schedulers already present in modern operating systems.
+Not only does this reduce the
+  overall complexity and size of MicroV, but it allows MicroV to leverage the advanced schedulers already present in modern operating systems.
 Since MicroV is designed with cross-platform in mind, this also means that support for custom schedulers is possible, including RTOS schedulers.

 - **AUTOSAR Compliance:** Although Xen, KVM and VirtualBox provide various levels of testing, continuous integration and continuous deployment, MicroV